 The Login field in the Form Designer offers two ways to authenticate a user for the purpose of restricting repeat entries or votes.
 The two options are Facebook Login and Mobile Login.

-Note: Mobile Login is in private beta and is accessible only to users on the Business Plan and higher.
+Note: Mobile Login is in private beta and is accessible only to users on the Brand Plan and higher.
 To request access to this feature, click here.

 How the Login Button Works for End Users